Start9Labs/documentation/site/source/learn/media/podcasts.rst

     :image: https://i1.sndcdn.com/avatars-h52MnISbZ9tcP7DC-4nV1iQ-t500x500.jpg
     :anchor: Anarchast

-    Today we are introduced to David from Start9 to get a demo of their potentially world changing project -- the Embassy!
+    Today we are introduced to David from Start9 to get a demo of their potentially world changing operating system -- StartOS!
 Become a Digital Sovereign with Start9

 .. topic-box::
     :title: August 18, 2021 - The Survival Podcast Episode 2937